bjowes/cypress-ntlm-auth/README.md

 This binary is available in the `node_modules/.bin` folder.
 Use it to start Cypress with NTLM authentication configured.
 This command expects the ntlm-proxy to be running.
 If it isn't, cypress-ntlm will wait up to 5 seconds for ntlm-proxy to start.
 If ntlm-proxy still hasn't started, the cypress-ntlm command will fail.

+If an older instance of ntlm-proxy is still running, cypress-ntlm will pause for a few seconds to allow it to terminate before polling for the new instance.

+It will also validate that cypress is installed.

 #### Example - Mac and Linux

 ```shell